-China’s Rising Affluent Consumer Segment
+Gen Z: China’s Rising Affluent Consumer Segment

-Gen Z is a demographic born between 1995 and 2003, the products of China’s one-child policy and astronomic economic growth.
+Gen Z is a demographic group born between 1995 and 2003, the products of China’s one-child policy and astronomic economic growth.
 By 2020, they will account for 40% of the global Gen-Z purchases.
 Currently, there are about 149 million Gen-Zers in China.
 This number is projected to balloon to 312 million in the upcoming years.

 Privileged and accustomed to luxury, this group has a liberal attitude toward spending.
 They are a discerning generation of consumers with a greater sense of identity than past generations.
-The Gen-Zers are the first crop of Chinese born when the region was fully modernized and digitized.
+Gen-Zers are the first crop of Chinese born when the region was fully modernized and digitized.
 Interestingly enough, they are less apt to follow trends.

-Gen Z Defining Characteristics
+China’s Gen Z Consumers’ Defining Characteristics

 Gen-Zers care about their image.
 They are what they buy, so they only go for the best.
 It is all about making a personal statement in their purchases.
 For this reason, Gen-Zers are rational shoppers.
 They look for quality products, purposely seeking out one-off or limited-edition merchandises.
 Money is no object as long as their purchases serve their purpose – to help boost their reputation, especially in this social media age.